ltfschoen/ethquad/README.md

 * Go to https://ethquad.herokuapp.com.

-Note: Access to https://ethquad.crypto is in progress
+Note: Access to https://ethquad.crypto is in progress pending resolution to an IPFS Hash to direct it

 # Development